-OpenVMS device names are made up of the two-character device code, followed by the controller designation, then by the unit number (which can be 1 to 4 characters long), then by a colon (:).
+OpenVMS device names are made up of the two-character device code, followed by the controller designation, the unit number (which can be 1 to 4 characters long), and, finally, a colon (:).

-/BUS_NUMBER=number
+/BUS\NUMBER=number

 Specifies the USB bus number of the device.
 This parameter is required to identify a particular device on a system that has multiple USB buses.
 If you do not use this qualifier, the bus number defaults to zero.